 "I say again.
 Anyone qualified will play.
 Period."
 (Jim H).

 The Veterans Banquet is different.
 It is a combination of players, non-playing staff, speakers, VIP's, other guests, space, and available funding.
-As this is written we have 70 slots.
-70 are filled.
-Anyone, player or guest, wishing to participate in the Veterans Banquet will be charged $35 during Check-In.
+As this is written we have 120 slots.
+119 are filled.
+After (date under review), anyone, player or guest, wishing to participate in the Veterans Banquet will be charged $50 during Check-In.
 Depending upon fundraising this could change.
 Please keep checking this website for updates or contact Jim Hollingsworth.

 No other USAFOCC has ever offered a Veterans Banquet.
 However, your hosts are Texans and we do things differently in Texas.
 Recently, two Texas Armed Forces and two Texas Women's Chess Championships all featured a banquet.
 It's a great opportunity to recognize players, sponsors, donors and others.
 It's just one reason why the 62nd USAFOCC will be known as an epic championship adventure few will ever experience.

-Today is March 7, 2021.
-Again, if you are PRE-REGISTERED to play AS OF TODAY you are also PRE-REGISTERED for the Veterans Banquet.
+Today is September 15, 2021.
+Again, if you are PRE-REGISTERED to play AS OF (Date under review) you are also PRE-REGISTERED for the Veterans Banquet.
 We look forward to hearing from you.
-Email Address: email@example.com
+Email Address: firstname.lastname@example.org